Our Senior and Special Needs Sanctuary

 To donate toward Jilly Bean’s ongoing care, please use the DONATE button on the right side of this page.

-Seven-year-old Mulberry has been with us for over 5 years, and because of chronic incontinence she wears diapers at all times.
+Eleven-and-a-half-year-old Mulberry has been with us for over 9 years, and because of chronic incontinence she wears diapers at all times.
 This sweet and plucky miss doesn’t even seem to mind, and we’ve settled into a routine that seems as normal to us as dealing with a dog without this issue.
 We use human adult incontinence pads to line her panties (we have to sew them ourselves because commercial panties don’t fit her) and we buy cases of pads at a time.
 Mulberry has taught us that “poop happens”, but what matters is how you deal with it.
 Due to her condition, this amiable and affectionate dog will spend the rest of her life with us in the safety and comfort of the Sanctuary.

 To donate toward Mulberry’s ongoing care, please use the DONATE button on the right side of this page.